avantrec/soco-cli/README.md

 The `if_stopped` modifier will execute the action that follows it only if the speaker is not currently playing.
 If the speaker is playing, the action will be skipped, and the next command in the sequence (if applicable) will be executed immediately.
 For example, to set the volume of a speaker back to a default value only if the speaker is not playing, use:

 `sonos <speaker> if_stopped volume 25`

+No action will be taken if the speaker is playing, and the command will terminate immediately.

 Similarly, the `if_playing` modifier will execute the action that follows it only if the speaker is currently playing.